warmersun/warmersun.github.io/game.md

 ## Game between games

-Players carry are rewarded for their advancements: they carry on their impact from game to game and are incentivised to follow the subjects.
+Players carry are rewarded for their advancements: they carry on their impact from game to game and are incentivized to follow the subjects.

 # Setup - What’s needed